Emergency Management

 The campaign aims to encourage and support local business owners, managers, and entrepreneurs to take simple actions today, to prepare for flooding and other emergency situations tomorrow.

-The campaign launched with a free business networking event on Wednesday 29th October (6:30-8:00pm) at EPIC (10a Lyndhurst Street).
+The campaign launched with a free business networking event on Wednesday 29th October at EPIC In Westport.
 The event provided an opportunity for the local business community to connect with their peers facing similar challenges, share experiences, learn simple and effective ways to prepare, and access practical resources to improve their business resilience.

 Why this matters: Every business that’s better prepared for the next disruption means faster recovery for the wider community.
 We’ve seen how floods can devastate local businesses – this is about changing that, through simple, cost-effective actions everyone can take.